kitnato/neverquest/source/data/manual.md

 - Armor: adds [thorns](#armor) damage based on protection.
 If thorns are inflicted, the corresponding elemental effect is applied as well.
 - Shield: increases the potency of the elemental damage and duration of the elemental effect of both armor and weapon gems of the same type.

-Every applied gem of the same type to the same piece of gear increases its corresponding elemental potency.
+Every applied gem of the same type to the same piece of gear increases its corresponding potency.

 ##### Elemental damage